dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-cwl-agc-tutorial.rst

 .. note::
-    Although the process for running WDL workflows through the Cromwell engine on AWS AGC is very similar to the process described in this tutorial.
-There are a few differences.
+    Although the process for running WDL workflows through the Cromwell engine on AWS AGC is very similar to the process described in this tutorial, there are a few differences.
 So, for information on how to launch a WDL workflow on AWS AGC please consult this :doc:`tutorial <wes-wdl-agc-tutorial>`.

 Amazon Web Services' (AWS) Amazon Genomics CLI (AGC) is a command line tool for launching cloud infrastructure